-She then left her home in New Haven, Connecticut, moved out west and settled in what is now San Jose, California, where she purchased an unfinished eight room farmhouse from a Dr. Caldwell in 1884.
+She then left her home in New Haven, Connecticut, moved out west and settled in what is now San Jose, California, where she purchased an unfinished eight-room farmhouse from a Dr. Caldwell in 1884.
 She then began her continuous construction.
-She hired builders, carpenters, and laborers who worked on the house day and night until it became a seven story mansion.
+She hired builders, carpenters, and laborers who worked on the house day and night until it became a seven-story mansion.
 She did not use an architect and added on to the building in a haphazard fashion.
-Construction continued without interruption, from 1884 until her death in September, 1922.
-The cost for this eccentric undertaking has been estimated at about $5.5 million.
+Construction continued without interruption, from 1884 until her death in September 1922.
+The cost of this eccentric undertaking has been estimated at about $5.5 million.

 Additionally, Sarah was intrigued by the number “13”.
 Nearly all of the windows contain 13 panes of glass; the walls had 13 panels; the greenhouse had 13 cupolas; many of the wooden floors contained 13 sections; some of the rooms had 13 windows, the mansion has 13 bathrooms, and many of the staircases had 13 steps.
 She was also seemingly obsessed with spider web designs that appear in a number of windows as well as on fireplace grates within the mansion.

-Overall, the Winchester House is a Queen Anne Victorian with a mixture of shingles, sidings, bric-a-brac, cornices and accessories which show traces of definite eastern influence in design not found in local craftsmen.
+Overall, the Winchester House is a Queen Anne Victorian with a mixture of shingles, sidings, bric-a-brac, cornices, and accessories that show traces of definite eastern influence in design not found in local craftsmen.

 Before the 1906 earthquake, the house was seven stories high, but today it is only four stories.
 At the time of the quake, the top three floors of the house, several cupolas, and the home’s original seven-story Observation Tower collapsed into the gardens below and were never rebuilt.